GoodVincentTu/daily-drinks/README.md

 Using jest and enzyme to do the end to end testing ensuring the usability and maintainability.

 ### Todos
-- [] 1.
-Style components implementation
+- [ ] Style components implementation
-- [] 2.
-Testing implementation
+- [ ] Implement functionality testing